hashicorp/boundary-ui/ui/desktop/README.md

 #### Node-gyp build errors after package upgrades

+This issue will likely pop up if you are using Python v3.12 and above as `python-setuptools` is no longer included by default.

 If you are running into issues with running the desktop client after a node upgrade you may need to rebuild some tools needed for building the electron app.
 Be sure to remove `node_models/` for `ui/desktop/` and `ui/desktop/electron-app/` to make sure you have a clean slate.
 First thing you will need to check is if you have `python-setuptools` installed.
 It is needed for node-gyp to rebuild the native tools for electron.
 If you are on a mac and use Homebrew, you can run `brew install python-setuptools`.
+If you aren't using Homebrew you can run use tthe following command: `python3 -m pip install setuptools`.
 You should be able to run `yarn start:desktop` now.
 This will trigger the rebuild for electron but if you want to be safe you can run `./electron-app/node_modules/.bin/electron-rebuild` before trying to start up the desktop client.

 ### Deploying